|

 Conference on Applied Geologic Remote Sensing, Vol. II, pp 337-344, Vancouver, B.C., Canada, 1999.

-Once data preparation has been finished, the following n-findr imaging dialog box will appear:
+Once data selection has been completed, the following dialog box will appear:

 max number of iterations: the exit criterion of the n-findr endmember extraction method.